 - Course sequencing.
 Some disciplines are sequentially organized and it is important to take the appropriate level course early in your college career.
-Second language courses are a good example.
-If you will be continuing in a language you studied previously to meet Mac’s second language requirement , taking that course in the first semester is a wise move.
+Language courses are a good example.
+If you will be continuing in a language you previously studied to meet Mac’s Second Language Requirement, taking that course in the first semester is a wise move.
 The Sciences and Mathematics are also examples of subjects where course sequencing is critical.
-Students planning to major in these areas are advised to read the departmental recommendations about which course should be taken first.
+Students planning to major in these areas are advised to read the recommendations on the department's website about which course should be taken first.

 - Prior college credit or placement.
 College credit is awarded for courses taken at a college or university prior to entering Macalester and for appropriate scores on the Advanced Placement or International Baccalaureate Exams.
 College credit is not awarded for college in the high school programs.
 Students who anticipate receiving college credit should not select a course that is equivalent to the course for which credit will be awarded.
 Similarly, students who are taking courses that have placement exams should take the test prior to selecting courses (in the case of French, German, Spanish and Chemistry) or during orientation (Japanese and Chinese) so that the course selected is appropriate.
 Schedule adjustments may also be necessary after consultation with the department chair or faculty member teaching the course.